-This document was prepared by the EGI.eu Strategy & Policy team, with the collaboration of the members of the EGI.eu Executive Board and the EGI Council.
+This document was prepared by the EGI.eu Strategy & Policy team, with the collaboration of the EGI Executive Board and the members of the EGI Council.
 We thank all contributors for their insights and the time spent in fruitful discussions.